oraffsarah/TheEnvironmentChallengeApp/README.md

 # **The Environment Challenge**
 ## **Overview**

 The Environment Challenge is a mobile app developed by our team, **"Team Everest"**, using *JavaScript React, HTML, CSS* and *Bootstrap*.

+The contributors of Team Everest can be found [here]( This project was a part of our module, **Mobile Application Development CS385**, in Maynooth University, National University of Ireland Maynooth.
+This module is worth 5 credits.

 *React* version 18.2.0 (Date 07 FEB 24).

 This readme will provide an overview of the app's components and their functionality.
 The main concept of this project is to develop an application where a user is able to accept a wide variety of **environmentally friendly challenges**, that they are able to keep track of through the application , over a number of weeks, while the challenges increase in difficulty as you progress through them.